 2. Gradient Boosting

-The gradient boosting algorithm requires the below components
+The gradient boosting algorithm requires the below components to function:

 Finally, we update the weights to minimize the error that is being calculated.